 During my family’s vacation in Paris, much of our time was spent wandering around just exploring (and lost!), but we also went to several museums and gardens and saw many wonderful sites, including Versailles.
-Here are a few of our favorite sites:
+Here are a few of our favorite places:

 The gardens in Paris are gorgeous and great for both adults and children.
 There are plenty of chairs to sit on, a playground, a snack bar and this particular garden has boats to rent for sailing on the pond.
 My kids really enjoyed this low-key activity and it was a nice rest from the hustle of the streets.